paulplant/freeaps/README.md

 I just tweaked this oref to work with FAX and JonB helped a lot getting all prefs sorted in FAX.
 The whole algorithm can be found in my oref repo: https://github.com/mountrcg/oref0/tree/xpm2.2
 That will be more easy to review as the packeted js-files in FAX are not really readable.
 And I really suggest to look at the code.

+### Java changes in oref for FAX
+In order to minimize the js code from oref to use in FAX (if the need should arise) follow hese instructions by nuker:
+Instructions edit js-files

+Fork oref0.

+Clone oref0 to your computer.

+Change the code as you please in the folder lib, (for instance determine-basal.js).

+Copy the ”webpack.config” file from FreeAPS X/scripts to your ”oref0” -folder (same folder where the ”lib” older is located).

+In terminal cd into the same ”oref0” folder.

+Install Node.
+Link for Mac OS pkg:  64-bit

+Install web pack (stay in same directory as before in terminal): npm install --save-dev webpack

+Install webpack CLI:
+npm install -D webpack-cli

+Run web pack command:
+npx webpack

+Open your oref0 folder in Finder.
+Open the ”dist” folder.
+This folder was created by Webpacker.
+Copy the js file/s you changed.

+Open your freeaps x folder in Finder.

+Open ”FreeAPS/Resources” folder.
+Open ”javascript/bundle” folder.

+Replace the current js.file/s with the minimized files from the ”dist” folder.
+Make sure the new files have exactly the same file name as the one you moved/deleted/replaced.

+Build FreeAPS X again.

+That’s it!

 ## Changes to FAX